catseye/containerized-hastec/README.md

 Also, the Docker daemon always runs as root.
 The script tells the container to be run as the current user on the host.
-This prevents the files that `hastec` write from being owned by root.
+This prevents the files that `hastec` writes from being owned by root.
 But this directive is not total; the Docker daemon still runs as root.
 For that reason I would recommend not running the script from a directory that contains anything important, such as `/`.